Buying 4 Upcoming ECs In 2022 For Sandwiched Buyers To Look At

 While there’s no MRT station nearby, North Gaia is at least close to Junction Nine mall.
 At present, we estimate the distance to be a short walk (Yishun Avenue Nine to Junction Nine is only a one-minute walk).

 There is also Northpoint, a major mall nearby; this is around an eight-minute drive, and we’d be surprised if there wasn’t a shuttle bus.
 Ditto for Yishun MRT station, which isn’t walkable, but is around a seven-minute drive.

 North Gaia can benefit from a lot of adjoining Canberra, thanks to the upcoming Bukit Canberra sports and family hub (around a 10-minute drive).
 Buyers who were previously unable to secure a unit at Parc Canberra may want to take a look at this project.

-Note that Symphony Suits, another mid-sized condo, is just next door to North Gaia.
+Note that Symphony Suites, another mid-sized condo, is just next door to North Gaia.
 However, this area is not so dense that it would be too much competition in future.
 We also believe, speculating on the plot, that North Gaia actually has a better overall view than Symphony Suites; it’s closer to the nature park, with a more direct view toward the waterfront.
 It’s currently entirely unblocked, with a view towards the sea and Johor.
 Do note that the entire area is currently a massive reserve site – with 40ha set aside for the upcoming Khatib Bongsu Nature Park so this will definitely change in the future.